WGLab/PennCNV/docs/user-guide/download.md

 Genome Browser tracks for commonly used SNP arrays

 Click any of the link below will load the corresponding track in the UCSC Genome Browser on hg18 coordinate, or 2006 human genome assembly.
 It may take several minutes to load each of the track.
 The user can visualize the location of the marker coverage in each specific arrays and compare them with each other.
-If the user does not want to see the marker names in the browser, the “dense” drop-down menu option can be used in the browser page to display red vertical bars for each marker.
+If the user does not want to see the marker names in the browser, the dense drop-down menu option can be used in the browser page to display red vertical bars for each marker.

 All the genome coordinates are also annotated in the PFB file supplied with the PennCNV package.
 The Illumina data were based on supplied annotation from Illumina's sample files.
 The Affymetrix data were based on na26 (July 2008) annotation from Affymetrix website.